Cahir Davitt: Military service

 Davitt was responsible for drafting the first manual of regulations for the Free State Army and is credited with laying the foundations for what was to become the Army Legal Services.

 Judicial career

-He was appointed as an assistant Circuit Court Judge in November 1926 and then a few months later in 1927 as a full Circuit Court Judge.
-He was a judge on the Great Southern Railways Stocks transactions Tribunal from 1943 to 1944, which was chaired by Mr. Justice Andrew Kingsbury Overend of the High Court.
-He was appointed to the High Court in 1945, and became President of the High Court in 1951, an office he held until his retirement in 1966.
+He was appointed as an assistant Circuit Court judge in November 1926 and then a few months later in 1927 as a full Circuit Court judge.
+He was a judge on the Great Southern Railways Stocks Transactions Tribunal from 1943 to 1944, which was chaired by Justice Andrew Kingsbury Overend of the High Court.
+He was appointed to the High Court in 1945 and became president of the High Court in 1951, an office he held until his retirement in 1966.
 He died on 1 March 1986.

 Davitt's unsympathetic 1965 judgment on the management of the Lissadell estate came in for criticism from a youthful Anne Robinson in 1970.